 Next, you need to consider how much money should be set aside for your pet’s future care.
-While Helmsley left $2 million to her dog, Trouble, your pet probably does not need to pay $100,000 a year for security and $8,000 a year for grooming.
-To calculate your pet’s needs, simply estimate the annual expenses for your pet’s food, grooming, medical care, and other needs and multiply that by your pet’s likely remaining lifespan.
-You may also want to include some money as a reward to the caretaker for taking on the responsibility of providing the love and attention necessary to provide a happy home for your orphaned pet.
-To ensure that your pet is the one being cared for you should include some images of your pet for the record.
-A record of their microchips and even some DNA samples would be a good thing to include, as well as plans for the burial of your pet once they too have passed on.
+While Helmsley left $12 million to her dog, Trouble, your pet probably does not need to pay $100,000 a year for security and $8,000 a year for grooming!
+In order to calculate your pet’s needs, simply estimate the annual expenses for your pet’s food, grooming, medical care, and other needs and multiply that by your pet’s likely remaining lifespan.
+You may want to include some money as a reward to the caretaker for taking on the responsibility of providing the love and attention necessary to provide a happy home for your orphaned pet.

 You plan for your human family, leaving them money and painstakingly considering Guardians, Trustees, and Executors.
 Your furry and feathered family members deserve consideration, too!
 Remember, without you planning for them in advance, they may face the same awful fate that awaits so many other orphaned pets.
 Contact an estate planning attorney from Morris Hall today to set up a Pet Trust for your special friend.
 You will sleep better knowing that they will continue purring or wagging their tail even if you’re no longer able to care for them.